- Home

 Pranav Garimella, MBBS, MPH, FASN

-Assistant Professor of MedicineUniversity of California San Diego*
+Associate Professor of MedicineUniversity of California San Diego*

 Kelly Reed, PhD

-Kelly Reed, PhD, joined Otsuka in 2012 and is currently a Senior Clinical & Scientific Liaison on our Nephrology East Team.
+Kelly Reed, PhD, joined Otsuka in 2012 and is currently a Senior Medical Science Liaison on our Nephrology East Team.
 Dr Reed has collaborated with several national professional organizations and healthcare systems providing educational presentations on hyponatremia and Autosomal Dominant Polycystic Kidney Disease (ADPKD).
 She has been a leader in resource development for the MSL team, co-led the nephrology MSL new hire training program during expansion and served as a mentor to several MSL new hires.
 Dr Reed earned her doctorate from Virginia Commonwealth University in Richmond, Virginia and completed her clinical internship at the Mailman Center for Child Development in Miami, Florida, followed by a two year fellowship at Cincinnati Children’s Hospital Medical Center.

 Marla Dallal, PharmD, RPH

-Marla Dallal, PharmD, RPH is a Clinical & Scientific Liaison at Otsuka Pharmaceutical Development and Commercialization covering Southern California.
+Marla Dallal, PharmD, RPH is a Medical Science Liaison at Otsuka Pharmaceutical Development and Commercialization covering Southern California.
 She earned her Doctor of Pharmacy degree from the University of Southern California, School of Pharmacy in Los Angeles.
 While in pharmacy school, Dr Dallal pursued various clinical internships within the acute care and ambulatory care settings at Cedars-Sinai Medical Center and Kaiser Permanente.
 Prior to joining Otsuka, Dr Dallal held various positions within Medical Affairs at Amgen Inc covering the cardiometabolic and nephrology therapeutic areas.
 She also served as a preceptor at Amgen Inc, where she instructed pharmacy students on Advanced Pharmacy Practice rotations.
 She is currently licensed as a pharmacist in the state of California with the National Association Board of Pharmacy.

 *Dr Garimella is a paid consultant of Otsuka Pharmaceutical Development & Commercialization, Inc. (OPDC).
 Drs Reed and Dallal are employees of OPDC.